 Although it’s not always easy to detect this harmful content, it is still possible to catch it.
-Our content moderation experts work behind the scenes 24/7 to filter profanity, the spread of destructive content, and instances of cyberbullying from children’s sites, online dating platforms, in-game chats, and popular social media apps.
+Our content moderation experts work behind the scenes 24/7 to filter profanity, the spread of destructive content, and instances of cyberbullying from children’s sites, online dating platforms, video game chats, and popular social media apps.

-To combat cyberbullying, WebPurify uses a hybrid approach.
+To combat different forms of cyberbullying, WebPurify uses a hybrid approach.
 We combine AI and live moderation to identify user-generated images and video that are high-risk, mitigating the spread of abusive content and decreasing cyberbullying incidents.
 By thinking like a bully, our live moderators are trained to look for nuances, and analyze images and text that are sarcastic or suspicious in tone to determine if cyberbullying is at play.